Tillered Docs

 FlagDescription

---requires-interface[=BOOL]Enable/disable MACVLAN interface
+--requires-interface[=BOOL]Set the MACVLAN interface requirement

---fully-transparent[=BOOL]Enable/disable fully transparent mode
+--fully-transparent[=BOOL]Set fully transparent mode

 --bandwidth-limitBandwidth limit in Mbps (0 = unlimited)

---desired-ipv4IPv4 CIDR for interface
+--desired-ipv4IPv4 CIDR for the interface

-arctic services update 01HSVCABC123... --requires-interface
+arctic services update svc_01HSVCABC123... --requires-interface

-arctic services update 01HSVCABC123... --requires-interface=false
+arctic services update svc_01HSVCABC123... --requires-interface=false

-arctic services update 01HSVCABC123... --bandwidth-limit 500
+arctic services update svc_01HSVCABC123... --bandwidth-limit 500

 services delete

 Delete a service.
-Required scope: urn:tillered:arctic:services.write
+Required scope: urn:tillered:arctic:services.write.

 arctic services delete <service-id> [--yes]